Linkshegelianer/java-certification-829-811/src/app/main/java/ch6_class_design/OOP-FUNDAMENTALS.md

-Inheriting fields:
+# OOP fundamentals (from OCFA preparation tests)

+Fundamental principles of Object Oriented Programming:
+- code reuse
+- hiding unnecessary details
+- data abstraction
+- polymorphism → dynamic & reusable code
+- inheritance

+**Encapsulation**:
+Member fields are declared private and public accessor/mutator methods are provided to access and change their values if needed.

+**Inheriting fields**:
 - private are never inherited
 - package are inherited when classes in the same package

-Encapsulation:
-Member fields are declared private and public accessor/mutator methods are provided to access and change their values if needed.

-4 fundamentals of OOP (Object Oriented Programming).
-The other three are Data Abstraction, Polymorphism and Inheritance.

-Polymorphism:
-- more dynamic and reusable code

-fundamental principles of Object Oriented Programming
-- code reuse
-- hiding unnecessary details